goweiwen/goweiwen.github.io/content/projects/_index.md

 <div>
 ## Pixelect
 ![Pixelect](/images/pixelect.png)
 [Pixelect](https://github.com/anaprimawaty/pixelect) is an image sharing platform for friends to share group photos without having to use group chat applications like WhatsApp or Telegram.
-It helps friends gather their precious photogrpahic memories and vote on the best ones to upload to Facebook.
+It helps friends gather their precious photographic memories and vote on the best ones to upload to Facebook.

 I worked on the frontend, using Vue.js.
 </div>